-I lead Clerksroom’s (my Chambers) Professional Regulation Practise Group.
+I lead my Chambers’ Professional Regulation Practise Group.

 I have been an advocate for professionals, case presenter for regulators, panel member and Chair for a number of regulators, and an advisor and trainer in professional regulation for over 14 years.
-I have experience with the Chartered Institute of Management Accountants, Construction Industry Council, Nursing and Midwifery Council, Medical Practitioners Tribunal Service (General Medical Council) and others.
+I have experience sitting for the Chartered Institute of Management Accountants (CIMA), Construction Industry Council (CIC), Nursing and Midwifery Council (NMC), Medical Practitioners Tribunal Service / General Medical Council (MPTS/GMC) and others.

 I have helped a number of professionals including successfully appealing a surveyor’s erasure before RICS, successfully resisting an interim suspension order against a doctor facing misconduct and language proficiency allegations where the GMC later agreed to undertakings, representing a doctor previously erased for multiple instances of sexual misconduct, and representing a pharmacist with two convictions for sexual assault at the initial hearing and on appeal to the High Court.